owasp-noir/noir/docs/introdution.md

 To get started, simply follow the guidelines in the [Contribute Guide](https://github.com/owasp-noir/noir/blob/main/CONTRIBUTING.md).
 It's full of helpful tips and instructions to make your first contribution smooth and enjoyable.

 Happy contributing!

+## Help and feedback

+We always welcome feedback.
+Please share your thoughts, suggestions, or report any issues via the GitHub [discussions](https://github.com/orgs/owasp-noir/discussions) or [issues](https://github.com/owasp-noir/noir/issues) page.